 Colour management – what is it and how should I be applying it to my workflow?

-- Getting the correct representation of your images is essential and starts by having a correctly calibrated monitor
+- Getting the correct representation of your images is essential and starts by having a correctly calibrated monitor for your file preparation

 - Monitor calibration is required at least once every month in order to limit potential colour shifts